johnbelamaric/coredns/middleware/proxy/README.md

 This has some overlap with `coredns_dns_request_count_total{zone, proto, family}`, but allows for specifics on upstream query resolving.
 See the *prometheus* documentation for more details.

-## Encodings
+## Upstream Protocols

-Currently supported are none (i.e., standard DNS over UDP) and gRPC (`grpc` in the config).
-For gRPC, the server would typically be another CoreDNS instance running the `grpc` middleware, although any server that implements the gRPC interface found in the source could be used.
+Currently supported are `udp` (i.e., standard DNS over UDP) and `grpc`.
+For `grpc`, the server would typically be another CoreDNS instance running the `grpc` middleware, although any server that implements the gRPC interface found in the source could be used.

 For `grpc`, you can further specify the TLS parameters as follows.

 Use TLS, and use the system CAs to validate the server certificate:
 ~~~
-encoding grpc
+protocol grpc
 ~~~

 Use TLS, but use a specific CA to validate the server certificate:
 ~~~
-encoding grpc /path/to/ca.pem
+protocol grpc /path/to/ca.pem
 ~~~

 Use TLS with a client certificate and the system CAs:
 ~~~
-encoding grpc /path/to/cert.pem /path/to/key.pem
+protocol grpc /path/to/cert.pem /path/to/key.pem
 ~~~

 Use TLS with a client certificate and a specific CA:
 ~~~
-encoding grpc /path/to/cert.pem /path/to/key.pem /path/to/ca.pem
+protocol grpc /path/to/cert.pem /path/to/key.pem /path/to/ca.pem
 ~~~

 Use plaintext (no TLS - this is primarily for debugging):
 ~~~
-encoding grpc insecure
+protocol grpc insecure
 ~~~

 ## Examples